mchung94/sudoku-solver/README.md

     colors.
 Then click on squares in the Puzzle grid on the left.
 The color or digit will be added.
 Click again with the same number selected to delete the number.
 Pressing the Escape key will undo any selection.
+- One tip is that when entering box colors for a Sudoku puzzle with irregular shaped boxes, click on the "Clear Box Colors" button to remove all the colors first.
 - Mistakes: A number will be highlighted in red if there is a duplicate number on the same row, column, or box.
 If the box color is bad there will be a white X drawn on it.
 This happens if there are not exactly nine squares